At minimum, three months is required for the examination and grading of a doctoral dissertation, and often more time is needed.

 Pre-evaluation process and permission for a public examination

 - Author of a doctoral dissertation submits the manuscript for evaluation in one pdf-document to the postgraduate amanuensis, e-mail: FiloDoctoralstudies@uef.fi.
-And applies for permission for a public examination with the form
+At the same time, s/he applies for permission for a public examination with the form.

 - Head of the department and the supervisor present the pre-examiners.